 Another neighborhood bar serving cheap drinks, this Noble Square establishment may have operated as a speakeasy at some point too, but the details are a bit blurry.
 Once you walk in, take in the vibe, and see all the vintage furnishings, it’s hard not to imagine this place having a colorful past.

 Est. 1898 | 17 West Adams Street

-Founded by a German immigrant who sold beer in Chicago at the 1893 World’s Fair, this family-owned business has come a Chicago legend.
+Founded by a German immigrant who sold beer in Chicago at the 1893 World’s Fair, this family-owned business has become a Chicago legend.
 Unlike more rebellious establishments, they kept things kosher during Prohibition by stepping up their food game and offering non-alcoholic beer, until of course, they became the very first place to obtain a liquor license after the ban was lifted.
 ‘Know what else is crazy?
 They only served alcohol to men (ouch), that is, until 1969 when Gloria Steinem protested for women’s rights.
-‘Cause ladies like a cold one too.
-(Thanks, sister).
+‘Cause ladies like a cold one, too (thanks, sister).

 Est. 1905 | 111 North State Street

 Perched atop the Macy’s flagship on State is The Walnut Room – the “first-ever restaurant to open inside a department store.”
 Just take a look around – sophisticated and classy is what this place is all about.
 Plus, if you’re planning on taking a day to shop, this is the perfect place to “drop,” if you will.

 There’s something about Italian food that it just seems to taste better if it’s made with generations of family tradition behind it.
 An absolute staple in the Taylor Street area of Little Italy, it’s a true veteran of Chicago restaurants, and the food will have you coming back for more, guaranteed.